 An emulsion consists of two immiscible liquids, which are finely dispersed in each other.
 For oil-in water emulsions, the oily phase (dispersed phase) is evenly mixed into the aqueous phase (continuous phase).
 Ultrasonic emulsifiers are well-established to prepare oil-in-water emulsions and nano-emulsions.
-Ultrasonic emulsions excel by uniform droplet dispersion and long-term stability.
+Ultrasonic emulsions excel by uniform droplet dispersion and long-term stability therefore being widely used in laboratories and industry.

 Ultrasonic Oil-in-Water Emulsions